NoroffFEU/development-platforms/svelte-case-study.md

 ## Weaknesses

-- Svelte won't listen for refrence updates and array mutations, and developers need to actively look out for this and make sure arrays are reassigned so the UI will be updated
+- Svelte won't listen for reference updates and array mutations, and developers need to actively look out for this and make sure arrays are reassigned so the UI will be updated

 - Usage syntax for DOM events can also be annoying, cannot directly use `onClick`, but instead use special syntax such as `on:click`

-- Svelte is a new and young framework with minimal community support, thereby doesnt have support for a wide range of plugins and integrations that might be required by heavy production applications.
+- Svelte is a new and young framework with minimal community support, thereby does not have support for a wide range of plugins and integrations that might be required by heavy production applications.
 React is the powerful contender here.

 ## Comparison